xmichaelx/female-characters-in-video-games/documentation/data_source_selection.md

 As a criterion of selection we will take cRPG games popularity in major game-dedicated websites, which will be evaluated in the first stage.
 Next we will compare different sources of data about the games themselves.

+For our convenience we focus on games available for PC.

 Available game rankings
 ----------------------